Financial

 The Marital Home: Navigating Mortgage Debt

 The marital home is often both the largest asset and debt.
+For detailed guidance on this topic, see our article on who gets the house in a divorce.
 Options include selling the home, refinancing so one spouse keeps it, or in limited situations, continuing joint ownership for a period of time.
 Signing a quitclaim deed does not remove your name from the mortgage—only refinancing does.

 Car Loans: Who Drives Away with the Debt?